Hydnora africana: Smell

-Hydnora africana has a very strong and unpleasant smell.
+H. africana has a very strong and unpleasant smell.
 This smell is generated from the osmophores, which is a white spongy area on the inner surface of the tepals that eventually change colour to grey.
+The strong foul odor that is emitted by the plants attracts carrion beetles.
+These beetles become temporarily trapped in the flower, picking up pollen and carrying it to other flowers, which ensures cross-pollination.
 Osmophores were first called "bait bodies" by Harmes.
 Burger et al. concluded that the odour is made up of dimethyl disulfide and dimethyl trisulfide.
-These odors are also found in dead-horse arum, Helicodiceros muscivorus.
+These odours are also found in dead-horse arum, Helicodiceros muscivorus.